 Refurbished Galaxy Note 7 and Galaxy Note FE (Fan Edition)

 According to the news at first, Samsung wasn’t going to refurbish or repair the problematic phones.
 The company was simply going to dump all of them.
-Some people also showed concerns about the environmental effects of dumping more than 2.5 million brand new smartphones.
+Some people also showed concerns about the environmental effects of dumping more than 2.5 million brand-new smartphones.
 However, on 29th March 2017, Samsung relaunched the refurbished Samsung Galaxy Note 7 in selected countries.
 This was to respect the customer’s demand and to reuse the product.

 Samsung had more than a million Note 7 units with them.
 A couple of hundreds of thousands were used for testing purposes but still, a large volume existed in their storage.
-The company told that they were going to carefully take care of all those phones but a lot of pressure came from environmentalists and people.
+The company said that they were going to carefully take care of all those phones but a lot of pressure came from environmentalists and people.

 According to Samsung’s own examination which also included other organizations’ reports, the problem was only in both batteries.
 There were no defects in other parts of the phone.
 So the company introduced Galaxy Note 7 with a smaller battery to make it safe and free from other battery design-related issues.

-In July of 2017, Samsung launched Galaxy Note FE or the Fan Edition.
+In July of 2017, Samsung launched the Galaxy Note FE or the Fan Edition.
 This was the Galaxy Note 7 with a different name and battery.
 This new model sold in selected countries and came with a smaller 3200 mAh battery.
 The main differences between the original and FE were that the Samsung Galaxy FE didn’t have the “Samsung” logo on the front and the phone came with a longer support of OS plus security updates.